 - School Team and bilingual psychologist meat with parents and student to discuss the test results and make a final suggestion.

-- Re-evaluations do not need to go through ELS IF second language acquisition has already been ruled out during previous testing.
+- Re-evaluations do not need to go through LCS IF second language acquisition has already been ruled out during previous testing.
 Email your bilingual psychologist to find out.